The AI Detector Becomes the Discipline Machine

 The research literature reinforces this.
 Stanford-linked work found that GPT detectors were biased against non-native English writers, with a reported 61.22 percent of TOEFL essays by non-native English students classified as AI-generated in the tested setting.
 Sadasivan and coauthors stress-tested detection methods and showed that recursive paraphrasing can reduce detection rates while only modestly degrading text quality in many cases; they also examined spoofing risks where human-written text can be made to trigger AI-generated labels.

 This is the bad combination: determined cheaters can often route around detectors, while innocent students can be trapped by them.
-A tool with that profile should not carry disciplinary authority.
+Newer products may attempt to detect paraphrasing, bypasser tools, or more languages, but that does not change the evidentiary rule.
+A tool with this profile should not carry disciplinary authority by itself.

 The Politics of False Positives